-The Chicago Public Schools’ (CPS) FY2022 Proposed Budget is the financial policy plan proposed to the Chicago Board of Education for the fiscal year beginning July 1, 2021 and ending June 30, 2022.
+The Chicago Public Schools’ (CPS) FY2023 Proposed Budget is the financial policy plan proposed to the Chicago Board of Education (Board) for the fiscal year beginning July 1, 2022 and ending June 30, 2023.
 The proposed budget is available to the public at www.cps.edu/budget.
-The website contains the official budget document as well as an interactive site that includes detailed reports on all dollars and positions in the district budget.
-Physical copies of the FY2022 Proposed Budget are available at the Board Office at 1 North Dearborn St., Suite 950, Chicago, Illinois 60602.
+The website contains the official budget document as well as an interactive site that includes detailed reports on all dollars and positions in the District's budget.
+Physical copies of the FY2023 Proposed Budget are available at the Board Office at 1 North Dearborn St., Suite 950, Chicago, Illinois 60602.

-The FY2022 Proposed Budget includes narrative overviews of CPS programs, goals, financial policies, and procedures; a budget summary; and detailed financial tables.
+The FY2023 Proposed Budget includes narrative overviews of CPS programs, goals, financial policies, and procedures; a budget summary; and detailed financial tables.

 The following chapters are included:

-The Budget Overview provides a summary of the district’s budget and highlights the district’s major strategic initiatives and developments around funding.
-The Overview discusses how resources are invested to achieve district goals and objectives.
+This chapter provides a summary of the District’s budget and highlights the District’s major strategic initiatives and developments around funding.
+Specifically, this chapter discusses how the District invests resources to achieve goals and objectives.
 Summary tables, including year-to-year and budget-to-actual comparisons, provide additional insight into CPS’ financial picture.

-This chapter describes each of the district’s revenue sources, the assumptions and factors that influence our revenue projections, and year-to-year comparisons.
+This chapter describes each of the District’s revenue sources, the assumptions and factors that influence CPS’ revenue projections, and year-to-year comparisons.

 Schools and Networks

 This chapter provides an overview of school budgets and the resources given to schools, as well as a year-over-year comparison of total school funding.
-It defines the various types of schools in Chicago, the demographics, and the programs provided to students.
-Additionally, the chapter outlines the network management structure for district-run schools, which provides administrative support and leadership development to schools and school leaders.
+It defines the various types of schools within CPS, the demographics of the District, and the programs CPS provides to students.
+Additionally, the chapter outlines the network management structure for District-run schools, which provides administrative support and leadership development to schools and school leaders.

-This section profiles each Central Office department, including its mission and major programs, FY2022 budget summary, major accomplishments, and key budget initiatives.
+This section profiles each Central Office department, including its mission and major programs, FY2023 budget summary, major accomplishments, and key budget initiatives.

 This chapter describes CPS’ plan for major infrastructure investments, outlines the projected expenditures for multi-year projects, and explains the impact of the capital budget on operating expenses.
 A separate capital plan website with project details can be found at www.cps.edu/capitalplan.